Santa Ana Burn Injury Attorney

-- Electrical burns from exposure to high voltage electrical discharges.
+- Electrical burns: Caused from exposure to high voltage electrical discharges.
 Electrocution can also cause extensive nerve, musculoskeletal, and cardiac damage.

-- Radiation burns from exposure to harmful radiation.
+- Radiation burns: Caused by exposure to harmful radiation.
 Sunburn is a very commonly seen example of a radiation burn resulting from too much direct sun exposure.

 Physicians classify burns using a degree scale that describes the level of damage: